A Judge Ruled That White Nationalist Richard Spencer Can Speak At Auburn University Tonight

 The university initially canceled Spencer's event over safety concerns.

+Spencer had been booked to speak at Foy Hall and said AltRight.com, a white nationalist site, was sponsoring the event.
+Spencer reportedly paid $700 to use university's space, as well as security provided by Auburn Police Division, the school's newspaper reported.

+After the judge's ruling, university officials issued a letter to students, explaining that while it supports the First Amendment, they have a responsibility to "protect our campus" when its safety is jeopardized.

-Last Friday, the school released a statement saying it "strongly deplores" Spencer's views and "encourages the campus community to respond to speech they find objectionable with their own views in civil discourse and to do so with respect and inclusion."
+On Friday, the university released a statement declaring that it "strongly deplores" Spencer's views and "encourages the campus community to respond to speech they find objectionable with their own views in civil discourse and to do so with respect and inclusion."

-Spencer at the time told BuzzFeed News he would defy the university's decision and speak at Auburn on Tuesday anyway.
+At the time, Spencer told BuzzFeed News he would defy the university's decision and speak at Auburn on Tuesday anyway.

 “Auburn made a stupid decision," he said.
 "I think they might have genuinely believed that I would back down and just go away.
 They could’ve done cursory research about me and realized that I’d never do that.
 This is going to be much more problematic and difficult for them."